pubky/pubky-nexus/docs/decentralization.md

 ## 4. User → homeserver resolution

-Driven by the `user-hs-resolver` thread.
+Driven by `UserHsResolverRunner`.
 For each user it resolves the currently published HS from PKDNS/DHT and persists/refreshes the `(:User)-[:HOSTED_BY]->(:Homeserver)` edge with a `resolved_at` timestamp.
 This is what tells the externally-hosted-user indexer (Section 3) which